-The Management Company has delegated the functions of domiciliary agent, administrative agent and registrar and transfer agent to Brown Brothers Harriman (Luxembourg) S.C.A. pursuant to a contract that entered into effect on 20 June 2016.
+The Management Company has delegated the functions of domiciliary agent, administrative agent and registrar and transfer agent to Brown Brothers Harriman (Luxembourg) S.C.A. pursuant to a contract that entered into effect on 20 June 2016 which has been amended and updated with effect from 1 April 2022.
 These contracts were concluded for an indefinite period and may be terminated by each party subject to three months' notice.